Magisk-Modules-Repo/twrp-helper/README.md

 ## Description

-Once you have a successfully patched TWRP recovery image, you can reboot to TWRP and make immediate use the augmented functionality.
+Once you have a successfully patched TWRP recovery image, you can reboot to TWRP and make immediate use of the augmented functionality.

 Set your language to _English_ and select the **Backup** module from the main menu and you should now see **Data** annotated with **(incl. storage)**, where